File №204 · Food Traceability Final Rule · 21 CFR Part 1, Subpart S

 Sect.
 03 — Approach

-A reading room, an office-hours desk, a template shelf.
+A reading room and a template shelf.

 01